Aiswaryabinu/Expense_Manager/README.md

 # Expense Manager

-Expense Manager is a user-friendly application designed to help you track your expenses, manage your budget, and gain insights into your spending habits.
-With a simple interface and powerful features, you can easily record, categorize, and analyze your financial transactions.
+Expense Manager is a user-friendly Django web application designed to help you track your expenses, manage your budget, and gain insights into your spending habits.
+With a clean interface and powerful features, you can take control of your personal finances.

 ## Features